-The EpiCenter partners with the Tobacco Prevention and Control Programs at ANTHC and the State of Alaska to promote tobacco-free policies and implement health care system practices that support patients who want to quit.
+The EpiCenter partnered with the Tobacco Prevention and Control Programs at ANTHC and the State of Alaska to promote tobacco-free policies and implement health care system practices that support patients who want to quit.

 The EpiCenter worked with the five WSH THO partner sites as well as Bristol Bay Area Health Corporation (BBAHC), Eastern Aleutian Tribes (EAT), and Copper River Native Association (CRNA) to conduct a gaps and opportunities analysis of tobacco-related policies in their regions.
-Each organization identified policy or systems change opportunities to work on and receives technical assistance from the EpiCenter in making those changes.
+Each organization identified policy or systems change opportunities to work on and received technical assistance from the EpiCenter in making those changes.

 The EpiCenter also partnered with the ANTHC Tobacco Prevention and Control Program to support implementation of the Alaska Native Health Campus tobacco-free policy by updating campus signage, conducting focus groups with tobacco users, and developing videos that explain the policy to visitors and staff.

 The EpiCenter collaborated with ANTHC Human Resources staff to load the “Always Use Teach-back” interactive learning module into HealthStream, ANTHC’s online employee training system that is also used by several other tribal health organizations in Alaska.
 "Teach-back" is an evidence-based communication strategy that health care providers can use to ensure that they have explained information in an understandable way.

 The EpiCenter also developed an organizational health literacy assessment tool that THO partner sites used to identify steps their organizations could take to make it easier for people to obtain, understand, and use health information and health services.